What is the Overseas Summer Cohort Program?

 What do students say about our programs?

-MAET student Debbie McHorney created this welcome video to give you a taste of the MAET overseas experience in Galway:
+MAET alum Debbie McHorney created this welcome video to give you a taste of the MAET overseas experience in Galway:

 “This program has reignited my passion and faith for education.
 It expects excellence from its students, but also earns the respect of the student by being practical, transparent and creative.” — Overseas Student, Summer 2013